meetjestad/mjs_boards/README.md

 using a jumper).
 This forces the board into bootloader mode and should allow a single upload to succeed.

+## Publishing a new release
+After making changes to this repository, a new release can be created
+by:
+ - Creating a new commit, bumping the version number in `platform.txt`.
+ - Pushing a tag to that commit.

+After this, a Github Action will automatically handle updating the above mentioned json file (in the master branch of this repository).

 ## License
 The files in this repository are distributed under various licenses.
 Each file lists the license that applies to it.